Maryland's Health Matters

 When to Visit the Emergency Department

 You should use the emergency room for any life or death emergency.
-View this infographic to learn about the potential conditions that could require a trip to the emergency room.

 Intelligence Technology, Compassionate Care